 When it comes to choosing your load index or speed index, you should not use indexes lower than your approved levels.
 This is prohibited, as the speed and load indexes are designed to operate with the vehicle.
 A tyre with a lower index, for example, significantly reduces your car’s safety, increases tread wear and raises the risk of uncontrollable behaviour.

 You can, however, use tyres with higher values, even though you will not benefit in any addition way, except for increased stability when driving straight.
 This may even harm you in the long run, through increased rolling resistance and, hence, fuel consumption, alongside additional discomfort.
 A tyre with a higher speed rating is typically harder and heavier, generating more tyre noise and discomfort as a result.

 Tyres with higher load indexes, likewise, can also be used but will often not benefit you.
 This is only recommended for high performance vehicles and estate cars, otherwise there is no significant advantage to speak of.

 Choosing summer tyres

-How many tyres should you change: two or four?
+How many tyres should You change: two or four?

-Which tyre class should I choose?
+What tyre class should I choose?